 His academic and research career includes numerous publications and serving as the Program Director and full-time Assistant Professor for the Fire and Emergency Services degree program at John Jay College of Criminal Justice, where for over 15 years he has taught graduate and undergraduate courses in emergency management and response.
 He also served as chair of the board of directors for the Regenhard Center for Emergency Response Studies (RaCERS), and has conducted extensive research for John Jay’s Center for Terrorism, including drafting the after-action report (AAR) for the Boston Bombing.
 He has served as faculty for the NYPD at the NYC Police Academy teaching emergency response to terrorism to both new cadets and executives.

-He is currently a doctoral candidate in public health (DrPH) at State University of New York (SUNY) Downstate Medical School, completing his dissertation as a doctoral research fellow at Cornell Medical College-Institute for Computational Biomedicine.
+He completed his doctorate in public health (DrPH) from State University of New York (SUNY) Downstate Medical School, completing his dissertation as a doctoral research fellow at Cornell Medical College-Institute for Computational Biomedicine.
 He holds graduate degrees in public health (environmental science), public administration (emergency management) and a masters of arts advanced certificate in terrorism studies.